kitnil/guix-artwork/website/posts/packaging-tutorial.md

 # A "Hello World" package

-The [Defining Packages section of the manual](https://www.gnu.org/software/guix/manual/en/html_node/Defining-Packages.html) introduces the basics of Guix packaging.
+The [“Defining Packages” section of the manual](https://www.gnu.org/software/guix/manual/en/html_node/Defining-Packages.html) introduces the basics of Guix packaging.
 In the following section, we will partly go over those basics again.

 `GNU hello` is a dummy project that serves as an idiomatic example for